kinvolk/lokomotive/docs/concepts/lokomotive-configuration.md

 ... }` block in all loaded lokocfg files, install the cluster and afterwards proceed with installing all configured components, too.

-Another example, when running `lokoctl component install`, lokoctl will attempt to install all configured components from all loaded lokocfg files.
-On the other hand, `lokoctl component install cert-manager` would only evaluate the `component "cert-manager" { ... }` block and only install the cert-manager component.
+Another example, when running `lokoctl component apply`, lokoctl will attempt to install or apply new configuration to all configured components from all loaded lokocfg files.
+On the other hand, `lokoctl component apply cert-manager` would only evaluate the `component "cert-manager" { ... }` block and only install or apply new configuration to the cert-manager component.

 With the `--lokocfg` command-line parameter, it is possible to load `.lokocfg` files from a different directory or to load only a single file: